jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) owned by the person:
     (ii) if the person is a company, owned by another company that is resident in New Zealand or in a country with which New Zealand has a double tax treaty, and the other company is in the same group of companies as the person:
-    (iii) owned by a joint venture of which the person is a member; and (d) where the person is part of the in-year approval pilot under section 68CB or 68CC of the Tax Administration Act 1994, the relevant research and development activity and the person, as applicable, are approved under those sections.
-If the Commissioner declines to approve the relevant research and development activity or the person under the in-year approval pilot, the person may choose to ignore this paragraph.
+    (iii) owned by a joint venture of which the person is a member; and (d) the relevant research and development activity and the person, as applicable, are approved under section 68CB or 68CC of the Tax Administration Act 1994 (which relate to in-year approval).
 When this subpart does not apply
 (2) Despite subsection (1), this subpart does not apply for a person, for an income year,— (a) if they fail to file a return of income for the income year on or before the date that is 1 year after the latest date for them to file the return of income for the year under section 37 of the Tax Administration Act 1994: